55 S 55: Design

 The main principle in the 55 S 55 is that of a smoothbore recoilless gun with a venturi effect recoil damper.
 It is developed based on the Panzerfaust, and is similar to the Swedish (Carl Gustaf 8.4cm recoilless rifle), German (Panzerfaust 2) and Soviet (RPG-2) designs of the time, though its design was not influenced by them.
-Like the Carl Gustaf, the projectiles of the 55 S 55 aren't rocket propelled; all of the forward momentum is gained from the propellant charge, which burns immediately at the launch.
+Like the Carl Gustaf, the projectiles of the 55 S 55 are not rocket propelled; all of the forward momentum is gained from the propellant charge, which burns immediately at the launch.

 The 89 millimetre HEAT grenade weighs 2.3 kg, and is capable of penetrating 300 millimetres of RHA +/- 40 millimetres.
 The fuse is able to function at as small as a 20 degree angle of impact.
 The longest recommendable distance for stationary armour targets is 300 metres and to moving targets 200 metres.
 55 millimetre fragmentation and incendiary WP grenades as well as illumination rounds and 55 millimetre solid training ammunition were also available.
 The fragmentation and training ammunition weighed also 2.3 kg, and had the same 160 m/s muzzle velocity as the HEAT grenade.
 If capped, the fragmentation grenade can penetrate obstacles such as light doors, bushes and windows before exploding.
 These can be shot up to 700 metres against stationary targets.
 A rifle calibre practice barrel chambered in 7.62×54mmR could be installed inside the launching tube.

 The backblast from the 55 S 55 is lethal or highly dangerous up to 7 metres; gravel, small rocks and other small objects could be propelled up to 15 metres behind.
 The gunner should have at least two metre clearance behind, so the backblast wouldn't be deflected back to the shooter; shooting from an enclosure was forbidden.

 The sights are optical; three types of different optical sights exist (Kr, D and NE), of which two (Kr and D) share the same reticle; the NE sight has a stadiametric rangefinder reticle.
 There's provision for illuminating the reticle and the stadia marks in the NE sight.